Miaowshroom/RLMA/README.md

 	[more details in req.txt]
 # Run the code with command(to load the our models):
 	python Minimalistic_Attack.py
-	-g   'give the game name you want/to load the model'
+	-g   'give the game name you want/to load the model' -d (if use deterministic or stochastic policy)
 	-a   'not important, which algorithm'
 	-n   pixels_to_attack
 	-t   0.9
-	-r   'SAC-discrete (root name for the folder)' --customized (if use YN's model) --use_gpu (if use gpu) --gpu (which gpu)
+	-r   'SAC-discrete (root name for the folder)' --customized (if use YN's model)
+	--use_gpu (if use gpu) --gpu (which gpu)

 	python Minimalistic_Attack.py -g 'Breakout' -a 'SAC_discrete' -n 1 -t 0.6129 -r SAC-discrete --customized --use_gpu --gpu 1